sbslee/pypgx/README.rst

     optional arguments:
-      -h, --help     show this help message and exit -v, --version  print the PyPGx version number and exit
+      -h, --help     show this help message and exit -v, --version  print the pypgx version number and exit

 For getting tool-specific help::